-For orders with Uni, we deliver everyday.
-Do let us know under 'Add Order Note' if you want it delivered tomorrow or during the weekend :)
+For orders with Uni, do let us know under 'Add Order Note' if you want it delivered the next day (excluding Sundays and Public Holidays) :)

 Our 250g variant is Available Everyday & there's no pre-ordering required as we bring it in bulk!

 The variety of Uni we supply depends on what our purveyors deem the finest quality Uni for that day.
 Hence, 'Omakase', meaning we entrust & leave it up to them.

 Here's the Uni we supply:

 |Type of Uni||Origin||Food Source||Taste|